Aiwiscal/CDCL-ECG/README.md

 ATTENTION: As TensorFlow 2.x may be the mainstream version nowadays, we re-implemented the work in TensorFlow 2.5 and TensorFlow.Keras!

+Datasets can be downloaded from https://figshare.com/articles/dataset/Datasets_for_CDCL/21671255

 - The complete implementation and instructions are preparing and updating.